-The exact performance and schedule of the fireworks tend to change frequently at Disneyland California, so it’s worth keeping an eye on an up-to-date Disney news website as to what show to expect when during your visit.
+The actual performance and schedule of the fireworks tend to change frequently at Disneyland, California, so it’s worth keeping an eye on an up-to-date Disney news website as to what show to expect when during your visit.

 As a general rule, the fireworks show start between 9pm and 10pm and last around 20 minutes.
-There’s a range of different places you can watch the performance from and some have better views than others.
-If you’re really looking to make the fireworks at Disneyland something special consider booking a table for the dessert party viewing.
+There’s a range of different places you can watch the performance from, and some have better views than others.
+If you’re looking to make the fireworks at Disneyland something remarkable, consider booking a table for the dessert party viewing.

 13. Ride The Ferris Wheel On Pixar Pier

-I mentioned earlier in the post how the opening of the Pixar Pier at Disneyland’s California Adventure back in 2018 brought a host of new romantic activities to the park, and let’s face it nothing quite says romance like a ride on a Ferris Wheel.
+I mentioned earlier in the post how the opening of the Pixar Pier at Disneyland’s California Adventure back in 2018 brought a host of new romantic activities to the park.
+But, let’s face it; nothing quite says romance like a ride on a ride Ferris Wheel.

-The 150ft Ferris Wheel was inspired by the Wonder Wheel at Coney Island and provides guests with the opportunity to see the resort – and indeed, the surrounding area’s of Anaheim from above.
+The 150ft Ferris Wheel was inspired by the Wonder Wheel at Coney Island and provided guests with the opportunity to see the resort – and indeed, the surrounding area’s of Anaheim from above.

-However, Disney is one step ahead once again making this ride unique with the ability for some of the gondola’s onboard the Ferris Wheel to swing and slide along the interior curves of the loop as the wheel turns.
+However, Disney is one step ahead once again, making this ride unique with some of the gondola’s onboard the Ferris Wheel to swing and slide along the interior curves of the loop as the wheel turns.

-The entire journey around the wheel takes around ten minutes, and we personally always try and ride around 5pm as the sun is setting which brings an additional element of romance to the experience.
+The entire journey around the wheel takes around ten minutes.
+We always try and ride around 5pm as the sun sets, bringing an additional romance element to the experience.